 Hoodoo Ski Area stand on its own as a community ski area with a range of beginner, intermediate and advanced terrain, plus the only night skiing in Central Oregon.
 Hoodoo is host to the “OAS Alpine Adventures” program — one of the longest running adaptive programs in the Northwest.
 This program offers accessible transportation from Eugene and lessons at Hoodoo on four re-occurring Fridays or Sundays through the winter.

 OAS suggests participants book early to ensure availability, as there is limited capacity especially during busy holiday seasons.
 Also, to be prepared for winter driving conditions and the challenges that come with recreating outdoors in a winter environment.
 All of the pertinent registration information is available on the OAS website.

 Mt.
 Hood Meadows Ski & Snowboard School also offers adaptive lessons.
 These lessons are for those of all ability levels age seven and older and are available with 48-hours advanced booking.
 The school provides package lessons including equipment, trained instruction and a lift ticket.
 More information on lessons are available at the Mt.
 Hood Meadows website.

 Adaptive Winter Events

-Heroes in Sisters is an all-inclusive, all expenses covered weekend open to Pacific Northwest veterans with disabilities and their families.
-This year’s event is January 25-27, 2019.
+Heroes Veterans Weekend is an all-inclusive, all expenses covered weekend in Bend, Oregon open to Pacific Northwest veterans with disabilities and their families.

-Ski for All is OAS’ biggest on snow fundraiser, now in its second year.
-The event will be held on March 16, 2019 at Mt.
+Ski for All is OAS’ biggest on snow fundraiser, now in its third year.
+The event will be held on March 14, 2020 at Mt.
 Bachelor.
 The goal of this all abilities ski-a-thon is to raise $50,000 for OAS.
-Registration will open on Giving Tuesday, November 27, 2018.